AmirRezaBabaAhmadi/Czech-English-Translation-Model-Fine-Tuning-and-Evaluation-with-Hugging-Face-Transformers/README.md

 4. **Training Configuration:** Sets up training parameters and trains the model.
 5. **Evaluation:** Evaluates the model's performance using BLEU score.

+## Model Details

+The model used in this project is **Helsinki-NLP/opus-mt-cs-en**.
+This is a pre-trained sequence-to-sequence (Seq2Seq) model designed for translation from Czech (`cs`) to English (`en`).

+### Key Details:
+- **Model Name:** Helsinki-NLP/opus-mt-cs-en
+- **Model Type:** Sequence-to-Sequence (Seq2Seq) model
+- **Pre-trained For:** Czech to English translation
+- **Source:** Helsinki-NLP's OPUS-MT models, which are available on the Hugging Face Model Hub.

+### Explanation:
+- **AutoModelForSeq2SeqLM:** This class from the `transformers` library loads the pre-trained Seq2Seq model.
+In this case, it specifically loads the `Helsinki-NLP/opus-mt-cs-en` model.
+- **AutoTokenizer:** This class loads the tokenizer corresponding to the model.
+The tokenizer handles the conversion between text and tokens that the model can process.

+The `Helsinki-NLP/opus-mt-cs-en` model is part of the OPUS-MT project by Helsinki-NLP, which provides a variety of translation models for different language pairs based on the Marian NMT framework.

 ## Installation

 To run the code, you need to install the required libraries.
 You can install them using pip: